-Winter on The Coromandel
+Winter in The Coromandel

 Eventually the days close in, and while winter in The Coromandel feels relatively short, it has its own charm.

-Given the latent thermal activity in the region, this is not a bad time to experience the childlike thrill of digging your own spa in the sand at hot water beach or a rejuvenating swim or soak in one of the thermal mineral pools.
+Given the latent thermal activity in the region, this is not a bad time to experience the childlike thrill of digging your own spa in the sand at Hot Water Beach or a rejuvenating swim or soak in one of the thermal mineral pools.
 The waters are known for their soothing, healthful properties, and a relaxing sojourn in one of the spas provides time out for the mind.

 The galleries and studios of the region showcase the talent of local artisans, finding inspiration in the land and seascapes, and the flora and fauna of the place.
 Creativity thrives in The Coromandel, and the region has a reputation for high quality arts and crafts, which the creators love to share with visitors.